 A student entering with advanced standing must have an official transcript sent directly to the Office of Admission from each collegiate institution previously attended.
 Official transcripts are required for an accurate evaluation of transfer credits.
-For transfer credit, Concordia University will consider college-level credits originally earned at any regionally accredited institution of post-secondary education or through the military services (as recognized by the American Council on Education).
-Credits accepted by Concordia's Registrar may be used toward university-wide requirements, and they must be approved by the appropriate department to fulfill program/major/minor requirements.
+For transfer credit, Concordia University will consider college-level credits originally earned at any regionally accredited institution of post-secondary education or through the military services (as recognized by the American Council on Education).Credits accepted by Concordia's Registrar may be used toward university-wide requirements, and they must be approved by the appropriate department to fulfill program/major/minor requirements.
 No credits from courses with grades below C- (1.6667) will be accepted for transfer.
 Grades of "pass" or "satisfactory" or any similar term will be considered as C- (1.6667) or better unless the official transcript indicates a different policy at the originating institution.
-Only the grades for transfer credits earned under an articulation agreement may be entered on the student's transcript.
-Grades for general transfer credits are not recorded on the Concordia transcript but may influence grade point averages for some programs/majors/minors and financial aid.
+Only the grades for general transfer credits are not recorded on the Concordia transcript but may influence grade point averages for some programs/majors/minors and financial aid.
 After a student is enrolled at Concordia, courses taken at other regionally accredited institutions should be approved in advance and in writing through the Registrar's Office.